 The idle setting of the throttle valve body has a big influence on the starting behavior, stable idling and the response to throttle opening.
 This means that an engine with a correctly set idle speed is easier to start than if the idle is set wrongly.

-The idle speed is adjusted with adjusting screw 1.
+The idle speed is adjusted with the idle speed adjusting screw ●.
 Turning the adjusting screw clockwise increases the idle speed.
 Turning the adjusting screw counterclockwise lowers the idle speed.